Multitude (philosophy): Reception

-Tractatus politicus (TP)

-Spinoza's mature political theory in the TP drew on his theories of affects and power from the Ethics.
-He used multitude technically in the TP, seeking a way for it, like individuals in the Ethics, to be ruled less by fear.

-Whereas in the TTP democracy was the "freest" or "most natural" government, in the TP it became the "most absolute" or "best" because it best preserved natural rights and had the most power of any civitas.
-The state's aim shifted from freedom to prosperity and stability, requiring absolute power.
-Thus many twentieth-century commentators felt Spinoza effectively abandoned democracy.

-Tucker and others instead saw him as refining his theories of affects, power, and the multitude.
-In Spinoza's typical, semantically revisionist sense, argued Justin Steinberg, this "absolute" power was simply that of a sovereign as in principle greater than that of the church, as defined in relation to (and sometimes constrained by) that of the multitude, and as necessarily limited or finite in an immanent and naturalistic sense (i.e., in the same way as "Deus ..." is rendered "... sive Natura" in the Ethics, though Spinoza specifically clarified that "Kings are not Gods, but men").

-For Spinoza, the multitude's power simply arose from that of individuals in their aggregation and organization.
-He argued that natural right was coextensive with power and drew relations between the individual and the sovereign, and between the multitude and the entire state.

-In Spinoza's account, the multitude's power was determined not only by its individuals in number, but also by their mode of agreement.
-Passive affects like fear and less adequate ideas were disempowering.
-Active affects like joy united the multitude, and along with more adequate ideas were more empowering.
-To empower more of the multitude, Spinoza recommended democracy, however broadly conceived, as the best form of government.
-He proposed large, deliberative, popular councils for its institutions, postulating their epistemic advantage.

 Contemporary philosophy

 Since the 20th century, the concept has been revived within broadly Marxist philosophy to describe a new model of resistance against global systems of power.
 Hardt and Negri describe it as such in Empire (2000), expanding upon this description in Multitude: War and Democracy in the Age of Empire (2004).
 Other theorists to use the term include those associated with Autonomism, like Sylvère Lotringer and Paolo Virno.
 Still others are connected with the eponymous French journal Multitudes, including Laurent Bove and Pierre-François Moreau.
+In this context, it approximates transnational or global social movements.

 Hardt and Negri

 Negri describes the multitude in his The Savage Anomaly as an unmediated, revolutionary, immanent, and positive collective social subject which can found a "nonmystified" form of democracy (p.
 194).
 In his more recent writings with Michael Hardt, however, he does not so much offer a direct definition, but presents the concept through a series of mediations.
-In Empire it is mediated by the concept of Empire (the new global constitution that Negri and Hardt describe as a copy of Polybius's description of Roman government):
+In Empire, it is mediated by the concept of Empire, the new global constitution that Negri and Hardt describe as a copy of Polybius's description of Roman government: